-winter 2019 update
+winter 2022 update

-When winter comes around in Ontario most of us fair weather riders put our bikes away.
 But Fatbikes (or is it Fat Bikes?) are a new design of mountain bike that enables riders keen on riding year round to get out of the spin classes and do real riding.
-This new trend evolves our bike sport to new possibilities and one day I see it in the winter Olympics.

-These new bicycles are a hybrid of the MTB concept.
-The obvious difference you can see are the fat tires that help you “float” over loose, soft terrain, be it snow, sand or soggy soil to have an easier and more enjoyable ride.
+The obvious difference you can see is the fat tires that help you “float” over loose, soft terrain, be it snow, sand or soggy soil.
+A base on regular MTB tires to have an easier and more enjoyable ride.

 Fat bikes come with wide handlebars, disc brakes on a wide fork frame, but few have shocks.
 You just don’t need them on the soft stuff.
 Tires may have studs for ice and tire pressure is a low 10 psi or less.

-With the fat soft tires and wide handlebar stance riders have firm control, and keep moving beyond what a typical MTB could handle.
-There is a limit naturally, traveling through a two feet of powder is going to be tough.
-Ice is more manageable but still treat with caution as any bike can slip from under you in a blink. (studs will help)
+There is a limit naturally, traveling through half a metre of powder is going to be tough.
+Ice is more manageable but still treated with caution as any rubber bike tire can slip from under you in a blink.

 Keeping warm is an issue and requires a change in tactics.
 How to keep your feet, fingers and drinking water from freezing is a concern.
 You may opt for flat pedals and winter boots, or covers for riding shoes and your bar handles.
 Lots of accessories are coming out to fill this niche.

-If you cross country ski you know all about the balance between staying warm but not sweating too much, as this moisture will chill you out eventually.
 One has to dress in layers and peel before overheating.
 Remember that the days are short and be certain not to get lost.
 That’s definitely more of a problem than in the summer.

 So with that short intro where can you ride your Fat Bike in Ontario?
 The simple answer is everywhere you could with your summer bike.
 Well almost… there are exceptions to this new sport.
-As with anything new, some locations are a little fearful of the new and the unknown, so check before you go.

 Most MTB, forest parks and rail trails on this site have easy routes to try.
-Also up north snowmobile trails are a possibility with hundreds of kilometers to ride if you find a quiet side loop.
+Also up north snowmobile trails are a possibility with hundreds of kilometres to ride if you find a quiet side loop.
 Use caution as these snow machines need as much respect as cars.

-Check the Weather and Snow Depth
+Check the Weather and Snow Depth, before you Go

 Where to Ride a Fatbike in the Winter:

-Whitchchurch – flat, easy, just north of Toronto
+Whitchurch – flat, easy, just north of Toronto

 Long Sault – hilly, small fee north of Bowmanville